konnov/protocols-made-fun/_posts/2024-04-30-properties.md

  see that certain properties are required by multiple protocols, we can fine-tune the tools to check these properties.

-This blog post is quite long.
-I have not considered another layer of attacks, namely, availability attacks.
+To spare you (and me!) time, I have not considered another layer of attacks, namely, availability attacks.
 If you are curious to see a blog post on this topic, let me know.
 These are the attacks that disable certain actions in a protocol.
 Interestingly, such attacks require reasoning about liveness of the